vertis/vertis-io/_posts/2012-01-24-git-fatal-index-file-smaller-than-expected.md

 fatal: index file smaller than expected
 {% endhighlight %}

 Uh-Oh-Spaghetti-O's.
-Not a nice error message to get in the morning.
+Not a nice error message to get first thing in the morning.

 After much googling I realized that the .git/index is only used to track staged and unstaged changes.
 So the simplest way out of this mess is to move the broken index out of the way.